craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 It’s not too controversial to say you should have conversations with customers and potential customers regularly.[^3]

 [^3]: Don't get me started on faster horses.
-You're not Steve Jobs, sorry.
-Not even Steve Jobs was "Steve Jobs" the myth.
-For another post maybe.

 The challenge is that having the wrong kinds of conversations can give you what feels like validation but isn’t.
-There are great ways to do ongoing research that isn’t heavyweight or crazy expensive.
+There are great ways to do ongoing research that aren’t heavyweight or crazy expensive.

 [The Mom test](http://momtestbook.com/) is a short book[^4] and should be required reading for any founder or practitioner in this business.